roheve/roheve.github.io/_posts/2022-06-01-First_Post_with_Jekyll.md

 This is my first non-test post after configuring and testing my new Jekyll setup.
 This time setting it all up was easy, I just followed the examples in and read some of the documentation.

-It is actually my second try, my first try was many years ago, that ended not well, because then of the installation process was not that easy, and a had steap learning curve to actually use.
+It is actually my second try, my first try was many years ago, that ended not well, because then the installation process was not that easy, and a had steap learning curve to actually use.

+The instructions of the [Chirpy theme Demo site](https://github.com/cotes2020/jekyll-theme-chirpy) was clear enough.